jonm3D/jonm3D.github.io/_pages/about.md

 Research Interests
 ======
 I am supported through a NASA FINESST graduate fellowship to investigate satellite-derived measurements of Arctic coastal change.
 This includes direct observations of shallow water bathymetry and nearshore coastal topography using ICESat-2 photon-counting lidar data, digital elevation models derived from stereophotogrammetry, and satellite-derived bathymetry using Sentinel-2 and other on-orbit optical imagery sources.
-I am especially driven to improve monitoring and resilience in coastal environments and the cryosphere - two key areas at the front lines of our changing climate.
+I am especially driven to improve monitoring and resilience in coastal environments and the cryosphere.

 I am especially excited to talk and learn about...
 - Open-source geospatial software development